milesbarr/enhancejs/README.md

 ### AJAX

-Allow for form submissions and link navigation with AJAX using `data-ajax-replace`
+Allow for form submissions and link navigation with AJAX using the `data-ajax-replace` attribute.

 ```html
 <div id="page">